vectordotdev/content-old/posts/hello-microservice-deployment-part-2.md

 timber-tutorial-66c6545dd9-s44xm   1/1       Running   0          2m
 ```

 So what just happened?
 We started off with three pods of running `timber-tutorial:v1` now we have three pods running `timber-tutorial:v2`.
 K8s doesn't just kill all the running pods and create all the new ones all at the same time.
-It is possible to make that happen but it would mean that the application would be down for a little while.
-Instead, K8s will start bringing new pods online while terminating old ones and re balancing traffic.
+It is possible to make that happen, but it would mean that the application would be down for a little while.
+Instead, K8s will start bringing new pods online while terminating old ones and rebalancing traffic.
 That means that anyone accessing your application will be able to keep accessing it while the update is being rolled out.
 This is of course only part of the story, K8s is capable of performing all sorts of health and readiness checks along the way, and can be configured to roll things out in different ways.

 Let's go back to our local terminal and see what our application is doing how: